arcapix/pixstor-search-plugins/community/ExtendedImageThumbnail/README.md

 Add any image formats you want to support to the `handles` method - the `handles` method receives each file's extension and mimetype and returns `True` or `False` depending on whether the plugin should generate a thumbnail and preview for that file.

-Note: the plugin *should not* handle jpeg and dpx images as these are already handled by the builtin plugin.
+Note: the plugin *should not* handle JPEG and DPX images as these are already handled by the builtin plugin.
-Handling jpeg and dpx will cause thumbnails and previews to be generated twice for those formats.
+Handling JPEG and DPX will cause thumbnails and previews to be generated twice for those formats causing unwanted resource utilisation.
+Database entries will be over-written with the contents of the most recent processing.

-The `super` call in the example will prevent the plugin from handling jpeg and dpx, plus any other formats the builtin plugin might support in the future.
+The `super` call in the example will prevent the plugin from handling JPEG and DPX, plus any other formats the builtin plugin might support in the future.

 No other changes should be necessary.